 Packing for a trip to Iceland can be tricky.
 The weather is changeable.
 You might want to go hiking or snorkeling or swimming in a lagoon.
 It can be overwhelming to think of all the things that you might need.
 We’ve put together a list of the things that you should bring on any trip to Iceland and lists of what you need in winter versus summer.
 Use these packing lists then add any special equipment you need for photography or rock climbing or any other adventure and you’re all set.

-Toiletry kit including all your medications that you take regularly or might need on the trip
+- Toiletry kit including all the medications that you take regularly or might need on the trip

 If you want to know more about Iceland, Hugo is a local expert and can help you out.